brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 #### Detour: using other model and dataset

-As a side note, note that the `model` is of type `torch.nn.Module` and a `train_dataset` is of type `torch.utils.data.Dataset`.
+Note that `model` is of type `torch.nn.Module` and `train_dataset` is of type `torch.utils.data.Dataset`.
 In practice, **any model and dataset can be used** in the code that follows.
-As an example, if you'd want to perform a multi-class classification using the `ResNet` network on the `CIFAR10` dataset available in `torchvision`, you'd rewrite the previous code as:
+As an example, if you'd want to perform a multi-class classification using the `ResNet` network on the `CIFAR10` dataset available in `torchvision`, you'd rewrite the previous 2 methods as:

 ```python
 import torchvision